lowRISC/opentitan/doc/getting_started/setup_fpga.md

 ### Build an FPGA bitstream

 Synthesizing a design for an FPGA board is simple with Bazel.
-While Bazel is the entry point for kicking off the FPGA sythesis, under the hood, it invokes FuseSoC, the hardware package manager / build system supported by OpenTitan.
+While Bazel is the entry point for kicking off the FPGA synthesis, under the hood, it invokes FuseSoC, the hardware package manager / build system supported by OpenTitan.
 During the build process, the boot ROM is baked into the bitstream.
 As mentioned above, we maintain two boot ROM programs, one for testing (_test ROM_), and one for production (_ROM_).